westy92/npm/doc/cli/npm-audit.md

 ## SYNOPSIS

     npm audit
+    npm audit fix

 ## DESCRIPTION

 The audit command submits a description of the dependencies configured in your project to your default registry and asks for a report of known vulnerabilities.
 The report returned includes instructions on how to act on this information.

+You can also have npm automatically fix the vulnerabilities by running `npm audit fix`.
+Note that some vulnerabilities cannot be fixed automatically and will require manual intervention or review.

 ## CONTENT SUBMITTED